 Bees pollinate fruit and vegetable crops and are essential to our food production and to the continued sustainability of the world-wide food supply.
 They are the only insects that produce food for human consumption, and bees pollinate plants from which treats like coffee and chocolate are derived!
 Bees also play a vital role in sustaining life and diversity in our natural forests through pollination and their contribution to various stages in the food web.

 But the bees need help.
 The increased use of insecticides, the destruction of natural habitat and the effects of climate change have had a significant effect on bee populations around the world.

-Golden Bee is an international collective with a common interest in using art and literature to explore bee ecology, and our shared relationship with bees through culture, mythology and our social and built environments.
-With over 550 members worldwide Golden Bee is developing a network of creative thinkers and makers that are concerned with the state of the global biosphere, with the bees as a critical element in that balance.
+Golden Bee is an international collective with a common interest in using art and literature to explore bee ecology, and our shared relationship with bees through culture, mythology in our social and built environments.
+With over 800 members worldwide Golden Bee is developing a network of creative thinkers and makers that are concerned with the state of the global biosphere, with the bees as a critical element in that balance.

 Through collaboration and creative expression, Golden Bee is working to develop: